wolframarnold/chromotype/doc/assets.md

 An asset URI[^1] is a path to an asset.
 An asset has one or more asset URIs.

-It can be a local file:// URI, or something non-local.
+It can be a local `file://` URI, or something non-local.

-If an asset is first found non-locally, the asset will be cached locally and will ALSO have a file:// Asset URI.
+If an asset is first found non-locally, the asset will be cached locally and will ALSO have a `file://` Asset URI.

-An asset may have multiple file: Asset URIs if duplicate local files are found.
+If duplicate files are found, those `file://` URIs will point to the same asset.

-To support iPhoto's edited photos, where there is an "original" or "master" version, as well as a "modified" or "preview" version of a photo, (and the user would want to see only the modified version by default),
+If an iPhoto library is imported, for example, the "original" or "master" version, as well as a "modified" or "preview" version of a photo will point to the same asset.

 ## What's a "content fingerprint"?

-It's a hash of an aspect of a file -- a SHA of the asset's contents or the SHA of a select set of EXIF header contents are two content fingerprints.
+It's a hash of an aspect of a file, like:
+* the SHA of the asset's contents or
+* the SHA of a select set of EXIF header contents

-## What's a "derivative asset"?

-Any asset where a content fingerprint matches another asset's content fingerprint.

-To make displaying the "best" derivative assets efficient, a "primary derivative" asset id FK will be null for primary assets, and will point to the most recently modified version of an image.

 # Use cases